qq53/qq53.github.io/README.md

 A static blog with python.

 #Features
++ use Json to save data
 + use Markdown to write article
 + use Amaze UI
-+ use Jinja2 front templates lib
++ use Jinja2 frontend templates lib